What happens when your mortgage lender takes you to court

-The court may, however, be able to order that some or all of the costs are not added.
-For example, if the court thinks they are unreasonable or your lender has behaved unreasonably in starting possession proceedings.
+The court might, however, be able to order that some or all of the costs are not added.
+They might do this if they think the costs are unreasonable or your lender has behaved unreasonably in starting possession proceedings.
 For example, if your lender didn’t follow the pre-action protocol.

 The situation may be different if you are getting legal aid.
 Your solicitor will be able to tell you more about this.
 You can:

 More information about mortgage arrears

 For more information about how to deal with mortgage arrears you can read:

 - How to sort out your mortgage problems